simplybusiness/dobby/README.md

 ```
 where semver level can be minor/major/patch.

-3. Bot will add a commit to update version.
+3. Bot will add a commit to bump gem version.

    ![Version update comment](docs/images/version-update.png)